 Willems’s specialty is gorgeous panoramic pictures that capture both the wedding guests and the landscapes.
 A full day of photography costs $6,000; albums laid out by Willems himself are priced from $1,000 to $3,000.

 Cynthia DelConte brings years of experience as a portrait photographer to capture easy-to-miss moments at both rustic upstate and city celebrations.
 Her full-service studio does fine art and commercial work, and wedding albums on digital or film.
 Packages with engagement shoots and prints from $4,000.

 With more than 20 years of experience, Trebitz is a pro at capturing events as they naturally unfold and documenting every aspect of a wedding from start to finish.
 Her work has appeared in Town & Country, Vera Wang on Weddings, and Vogue.
 Packages include a flash drive and range in price from $4,000 to $6,500.

 The grandson of celebrity photographer Maxwell Coplan, David Coplan Schneider carries on the family business with his wife, Danielle.
-Nearly everyone on their extended team can shoot still and video, ensuring they capture a narrative of your night without being
+Nearly everyone on their extended team can shoot still and video, ensuring they capture a narrative of your night without being too intrusive.

 While some photographers like to assume a fly-on-the-wall role, Dirty Sugar stirs up mischief with its up-close-and-personal style.
 To maximize the fun, you can hire up to four photographers at the same time to produce a vivid montage of memorable wedding moments.
 From $345 per hour, per photographer.
 Photo booths start at $1,950.
 Videography is also available.